Updated July 2026 · EPA Water Quality Portal & WI DNR

 Do Deeper Lakes Have Better Water Quality?, Data Analysis

-We analyzed 2,800+ lakes to find the relationship between lake depth and water quality grades.
+We analyzed every lake with depth data (currently Minnesota and Wisconsin) to find the relationship between lake depth and water quality grades.
 The answer is clear, and the reasons are fascinating.

 Lakes That Made the Biggest Comeback, Improving Water Quality

 Which lakes went from poor to excellent?
-Data-driven analysis of the biggest water quality success stories in Minnesota and Wisconsin.
+Data-driven analysis of the biggest water quality success stories across the U.S.

 Zebra Mussel Spread: How Many Lakes Are Affected?